- A Case of Crimes against humanity

 They regard floods as a blessing.
 “The land at Nyachikadza is so fertile that people do not use fertilisers,” said Dr Makoka in an interview, saying that silt brought by flooding accounted for the soil’s fertility.

 Nyachikadza has been Nsanje’s breadbasket, feeding the district and beyond.
-Some of the rice and sweet potatoes from the area are sold in Blantyre and parts of the southern region.
+Some rice and sweet potatoes from the area are sold in Blantyre and parts of the southern region.

 “The marsh is our gold,” said one resident.
 “We would starve to death if we moved away from the lake.
 There are no factories here to employ us.
 We live on floods.”